What are Sock Liners?

-Sock liners are made of a thin polyester or lightweight wool material that help wick sweat away from your feet.
+Sock liners are made of a thin polyester, silk, or lightweight wool material that help wick sweat away from your feet.
 You wear them under your thicker hiking sock and are mainly recommended as a preventive measure to getting blisters.

 Wearing sock liners on a hiking vacation is definitely a matter of personal preference, and they do not work for everyone.
 The main problem with sock liners is that it can be challenging to find the right thickness sock to go with the right thinness of liner.
-If the end result of 2 socks is that they are too fat for your boot, well, you are creating a bigger problem and are likely to get blisters.
+If the end result of 2 socks is that they are too thick for your boot, well, you are creating a bigger problem and are likely to get blisters.
 So, while they may not work for everyone, here are the benefits you should consider if you're already having problems with your current socks:

-Whatever the reason - it worked.
-Now, not only do I advocate testing whether or not sock liners work for you, but test whether they work for you in different climates, on different hikes, different days.
-I am now a sometimes sock liner wearer.
+Before you go on your next adventure, you should test to see whether or not sock liners work for you, but test whether they work for you in different climates, on different hikes, different days.